cliff-bohm/IEEE_SSCI_2025/README.md

 ## Step 2: Build MABE

 1. Download this repository.
-2. Navigate to the top-level directory.
+2. Navigate to the MABE_CODE directory.
 3. Run `sh tools/setup.cmd` to set up mbuild.
 4. Run `./mbuild` (or `./mbuild.exe` for Windows).
 5. The executable will be placed in the `work/` directory.